shrideio/shoebox/src/git/README.md

-## Gogs setup
+## Gogs Setup
-> Please consult with [Gogs on Docker Hub](https://hub.docker.com/r/gogs/gogs/) and [Gogs Documentation](https://gogs.io/docs) for more detail.
+Check [Gogs on Docker Hub](https://hub.docker.com/r/gogs/gogs/) and [Gogs Documentation](https://gogs.io/docs) for more detail.

-1. Stage Gogs (git) and MySQL (git-db) containers
+1. Stage Gogs (git) and MySQL (git-db) containers.

-    The following comands will navigate to the directory containing `git_docker_compose.yml` and run the containers in the background.
+    The following commands will navigate to the directory containing `git_docker_compose.yml` and run the containers in the background.

-    > The `.env` file in `/src/git` directory contains environment variable values for the containsers, review and modify if necessary.
+    > The `.env` file in `/src/git` directory contains environment variable values for the containers, review and modify if necessary.

     ```
     $ sudo cd /tmp/shoebox/src/git
     $ sudo docker-compose up -d
     ```

-    <a name="docker-logs"></a>Run `sudo docker ps` to verify that `git` and `git-db` are up and runnig.
-Procced if no error detected, otherwise run `sudo docker logs [container name]` to check the logs for troubleshooting.
+    <a name="docker-logs"></a>Run `sudo docker ps` to verify that `git` and `git-db` containers are up and running.
+Proceed if no error is detected, otherwise run `sudo docker logs [container name]` to check the logs for troubleshooting.

 2. Configure Gogs

     - Navigate to git.yourdomain.com to open the Gogs installer page
     - Set configuration option as follows
-      > Despite creating an admin user being optional it is recommended to creat one as a failover option in case the SMTP relay is unreachable.
+      > Despite creating an admin user being optional it is recommended to create one as a failover option in case the SMTP relay is unreachable.

       > Do not forget to replace `yourdomain.com` with the actual domain name and use real email addresses.